-We recognise that the contribution and voice of our staff helps us make a difference and improve the care and safety of our patients.
-In order to do this we know that we must raise awareness amongst staff and instil confidence that concerns will be listened to and addressed.
-The table below shows one of the areas that staff have told us we need to improve from feedback within our staff survey during 2015/16.
+As a Trust we recognise that the contribution and voice of our staff helps us make a difference and improve the care and safety of our patients.
+In order to do this we also know that we must raise awareness amongst staff and instil confidence that concerns will be listened to and addressed.
+Table 1 below shows the areas that we need to improve following feedback gained from our staff survey during 2015/16.